MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/new.md

 >
 > You must upgrade the solution between October 1 and October 27 if you want to continue to use the latest HoloLens and PC applications.
 >
-> This new Common Data Servcie solution is a foundational change for key features in upcoming releases of Dynamics 365 Guides.
+> This new Common Data Service solution is a foundational change for key features in upcoming releases of Dynamics 365 Guides.
 >
 > You can work with your IT admin to schedule installation of this update.
+>
+> You must have the **System Administrator** role to upgrade the solution, and all Dynamics 365 Guides applications must be closed during this update.
+If you author a guide while the solution upgrade is in progress, **the guide will become corrupted**.
 >
 > - <a href="https://docs.microsoft.com/dynamics365/mixed-reality/guides/upgrade" target="_blank">Learn how to update the solution</a>
 > - <a href="https://docs.microsoft.com/dynamics365/mixed-reality/guides/admin-apps-solution-compatibility" target="_blank">Check on solution/apps compatibility</a>